 Hundreds of older people in Cumbria are in danger of becoming or ill or even dying because of the cold.
 Since 2010 we have run the Winter Warmth Appeal that has literally saved lives.
 An average of 300 deaths occur in Cumbria each year due to the effects of cold weather.

-Placed Based Services (previously Neighbourhood Care Independence Programme) is delivered by Cumbria Community Foundation on behalf of Cumbria County Council to support Cumbria’s large and growing population of older people and vulnerable adults.
+Placed Based Services (previously Neighbourhood Care Independence Programme) was delivered by Cumbria Community Foundation between 2012 and 2017 on behalf of Cumbria County Council to support Cumbria’s large and growing population of older people and vulnerable adults.